Web Analytics

 Q: My baby enjoys pressing buttons and swiping a touchscreen on my phone.
 Isn’t this good for her fine motor skills and for learning how devices work?

-Yes, screens (and electronic toys) can teach your baby how to press and swipe.
+Sure, screens (and electronic toys) can teach your baby how to press and swipe.
 But if you think about it, these tasks are very simple, can be learned any time in life, and are rather meaningless on their own.
 To use electronic devices in a meaningful way, one must first understand how the real world works outside of the screen.
 For example, as your baby plays with a toy drum or a spoon and a plastic container, she will learn that banging objects together makes a sound.
 She will also learn that the sound varies depending on how soft the object is and how hard she hits it, and that hitting water makes a splash; she will be using all her senses.
 If she’s curious about sounds, she’ll keep experimenting, which will advance her strength, fine motor skills, and sensory integration, and give her a sense of mastery.
 She won’t learn any of that from simply pressing a button or swiping on a smartphone to produce a sound.
+(More on light up toys and screens comparison.)

 Summary

-And it does not show any positives.
+And it does not show any positives at all.

 Technology changes rapidly, but the biology of early childhood development remains the same.
 Of the 5 things babies need most for brain development – sound sleep, avoiding overstimulation, predictable environment, interactions with supportive adults, and free exploration – screens provide none.